Who won the Man Booker Prize in the White Tiger?

 Q: What does winning the Man Booker Prize mean for Aravind Adiga?

 A: Winning the Man Booker Prize is a significant achievement for any author.
 It brings international recognition, increased visibility, and often leads to a surge in book sales.
-It also cements Adiga’s reputation as a talented writer and opens doors for future opportunities in the literary world.
+It also opens doors to new opportunities and can have a profound impact on an author’s career.

-Aravind Adiga’s victory in the Man Booker Prize for “The White Tiger” is a testament to his exceptional storytelling skills and his ability to shed light on important social issues.
-As readers eagerly await his next work, it is clear that Adiga’s impact on contemporary literature will continue to resonate for years to come.
+Aravind Adiga’s victory in the Man Booker Prize for “The White Tiger” is a testament to his exceptional storytelling abilities and his ability to shed light on important social issues.
+As readers eagerly await his future works, it is clear that Adiga’s literary prowess will continue to captivate audiences around the world.